geoffbrown/motivations/regrets.md

 - Not having taken more risks and embraced more challenges
 - Not carrying on with a meditation practice
 - Never having lived outside of the USA
-- Not having learned conversational Japanese
+- Never having learned conversational Japanese
-- Not having reminded myself, with regularity, that someday that me, and everyone I know will [eventually die.](https://medium.com/@buster/the-death-bed-game-20cc8d9c7494#.pd10p668g)
+- Not having reminded myself, with regularity, that someday me and everyone I know will [eventually die.](https://medium.com/@buster/the-death-bed-game-20cc8d9c7494#.pd10p668g)
-- Not having worked harder to maintain my friendships over time
+- Not having worked harder to maintain my friendships over time – Not having drank less
 - To care less about what people think of me

 ## Work